Cooper Union: A Prestigious College Full Of Beautiful Architecture

 Essentials: Cooper Union

-Cooper Union was established in 1859 because American philanthropist and industrialist Peter Cooper believed education should be available to anyone that qualifies, regardless of race, religion, and social status.
+Cooper Union was established in 1859 because American philanthropist and industrialist Peter Cooper believed education should be available to anyone who qualifies, regardless of race, religion, and social status.

-The college used to offer free courses to students, and today, it offers lots of scholarships for its four-year degrees.
+Cooper Union is divided into three schools: architecture, engineering, and fine arts.
+The college used to offer free courses to students, and today it offers many scholarships for its four-year degrees.
 Each year, the college only enrolls 870 to 890 students.
-It’s divided into three schools: architecture, engineering, and fine arts.

 The Foundation Building is the property’s oldest and most notable structure.
-It was built in 1858, and it was the world’s first building to be built with an elevator shaft because Cooper believed elevators would be invented soon.
+It was built in 1858 and was the world’s first building to have an elevator shaft since Cooper believed elevators would be invented soon.
 It was also NYC’s first structure to use rolled-iron I-beams for support.

 In 1860, Abraham Lincoln made a famous speech known as the Cooper Union Address in the Great Hall of the Foundation Building.
 Several other presidents made addresses in the building, including Ulysses S. Grant, Grover Cleveland, William Howard Taft, Theodore Roosevelt, Woodrow Wilson, Bill Clinton, and Barack Obama.